nwtime/ntpwww/content/en/ntpfaq/NTP-s-config.md

 #### 6.1.2.1.
 Can I use my system clock as reference clock?

 In short: You can, but you should not.
-See also [What is LCL, the Local Clock?](NTP-s-refclk.htm#Q-LOCAL-CLOCK).
+See also [What is LCL, the Local Clock?](/ntpfaq/ntp-s-refclk/#711-what-is-lcl-the-local-clock).

 > **Warning**: Using the free-running system clock means that your NTP server announces that time as reference time to any client, no matter how wrong it is.
 Especially when connected to the Internet this can cause severe confusion.

-A recent survey[<span class="footnote">[2]</span>](NTP-s-def.htm#FTN.FTN-NTP-SURVEY99) discovered that about 95% of bad stratum-1 servers had configured `LCL`, the local clock, as time reference.
+A [survey](/reflib/reports/ntp-survey99-minar.pdf) discovered that about 95% of bad stratum-1 servers had configured `LCL`, the local clock, as time reference.
 So please don't make the same mistake after having read this!

 Care has to be taken if you intend NTP to propagate manual changes of the local system time. `xntpd` (NTP v3) uses an artificial time scale that will not (immediately) follow such changes.
-See also [Q: 5.1.1.4.](NTP-s-algo.htm#Q-ALGO-BASIC-STEP-SLEW).
+See also [Q: 5.1.1.4.](/ntpfaq/ntp-s-algo/#5114-what-happens-if-the-reference-time-changes).

-XXX _Note from the editor:_ This issue probably requires further discussion.

 * * *

 #### 6.1.2.2.
 Can I avoid manual time adjustments in a network without reference clock?

-If you have a MODEM and you can afford the telephone costs, you can use the following configuration to call NIST (thanks to [William R. Pennock](NTP-a-faq.htm#AU-WRP)):
+If you have a MODEM and you can afford the telephone costs, you can use the following configuration to call NIST (thanks to [William R. Pennock](mailto:bill.pennock@transquest.com)):

 <pre># NIST Automated Computer Time Service.
 This driver calls a special
 # telephone number in Boulder, CO, to fetch the time directly from the